redis/redis-doc/commands/hello.md

 This command accepts two non mandatory options:

 * `AUTH <username> <password>`: directly authenticate the connection other than switching to the specified protocol.
 In this way there is no need to call `AUTH` before `HELLO` when setting up new connections.
-Note that the username can be set to "default" in order to authenticate against a server that does not use ACLs, but the simpler `requirepass` machanism of Redis before version 6.
+Note that the username can be set to "default" in order to authenticate against a server that does not use ACLs, but the simpler `requirepass` mechanism of Redis before version 6.
 * `SETNAME <clientname>`: this is equivalent to also call `CLIENT SETNAME`.

 @return